covertnine/c9-starter/readme.txt

 == Changelog ==

+= 2.1.3 =
+Updating color settings for seperators, tested with C9 Blocks 1.1.1 and theme now supports customizer for theme settings.

 = 2.1.1 =
 Adjustments to font settings to account for new markup and setting defaults on theme fonts